 There are a few ways to create a new user for your website.
 All require you to be logged into the back end of your site.
 The following is the easiest way to create a new user:

-(1) When you log in, you’ll be looking at your site’s dashboard.
-On the left-hand side, hover over the “Users” item and click “Add New”.
+- When you log in, you’ll be looking at your site’s dashboard.
+In the left-hand admin menu, hover over the “Users” item and click “Add New”.

 - Create a username for the user.
 This cannot be changed later.
 Choose something that will scale with the rest of your organization, like first initial and last name.
 For example, John Doe’s username would be “